Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 Project Leader: Kévin AUSTRY

-Summary: Learning outdoors, surrounded by open space and greenery, is the project the Nîmes University Institute of Technology (IUT) aims to undertake by offering its students a different way to learn: in an outdoor teaching space that is shaded and landscaped, conducive to group work and concentration.
-This project also aims to transform the teacher-student relationship through a less formal workspace, where instruction is more differentiated and personalized.
+Abstract: Learning outdoors, surrounded by open space and greenery, is the project the Nîmes University Institute of Technology (IUT) hopes to undertake by enabling its students to learn in a different way: in an outdoor, shaded, and landscaped learning space conducive to group work and concentration.
+This project also aims to transform the teacher-student relationship by providing a less formal workspace where instruction is more differentiated and personalized.

 DocSimulator: AI-powered simulated patients used to train medical students